birdandhike.com logo

 Stems: Branched, hairs.

-Leaves: Basal leaves are elongate and covered with hairs.
+Leaves: Basal leaves are elongate and covered with hairs, some forked.

 Flowers: Blooms during early spring.
 Flowers clustered at the top of the flower stalks, but the stalks continue to grow past the flower; petals 4, violet to pink.
 Fruits are erect, usually held away from the stem; to about 2-inches long.